Plant-based? Vegetarian? Vegan? Confused? I’m not surprised.

 Plant-based Does NOT Equal Vegan

 It’s important to make a distinction between “plant-based” and “plant-only”.
-You can be a plant-based vegan, a plant-based vegetarian, or just plain old plant-based.
+You can be a plant-based vegan, a plant-based vegetarian, a plant-based omnivore, or just plain old plant-based.

 Something or someone can be plant-based and vegan, vegan but not plant-based, and plant-based but not vegan.
 The two aren’t interchangeable, but neither are they mutually exclusive.
 So next time someone tells you they’re plant-based, don’t assume, just ask if you’re curious to know more.
 And please don’t swear at them from behind a screen.